Raziz1/Audio_Amplifier/README.md

 4. The final motivation was to see if I could drive the speaker signifcantyl louder.
 With a 1V waveform signal the loudest sound seemed to be around *INSERT DB MEASUREMENT*

 ## Constraints
-While coming up with a design for this project I came up with a few constraints.
-This prevented me from overcomplicating the design.
-The constraints/rules I settled on were the following ...
+While devising the design for this project, I established a few constraints to prevent overcomplication.
+The constraints/rules I settled on were as follows:
 * The input/audio signal would be anywhere from 100mV to 1V
 * I wanted to avoid any audio amplification IC's.
 This allowed me to focus on the more basic principles of amplification using BJT's and MOSFET's
 * I didn't have to make use of the full 30 watt power capabilites of the speaker

 # Audio Amplifier Background
 To drive a speaker louder (higher output power) there are two things to keep in mind.
-These two elements are visible in the power equation $P = V × I$.
+These elements are evident in the power equation $P = V × I$.
 To acheive a higher output power we must amplify both voltage and current.
-Therefore, we can split our amplifier design into two stages.
-The voltage/signal amplifier stage and the current/power amplifier stage.
-This is a very common practice in all audio amplifiers.
+Achieving greater output power necessitates amplifying both voltage and current.
+Therefore, we divide our amplifier design into two stages: the voltage/signal amplifier stage and the current/power amplifier stage.
+This practice is widely employed in all types of audio amplifiers.

-The next part of the process was deciding on the desired classification of audio amplifiers for this design.
-There are four primary classes: A, B, AB, and class D. You can learn more about these classifications from the links below.
+The subsequent step in the process involved determining the preferred classification of audio amplifiers for this design.
+There are four main classes: A, B, AB, and Class D. Further information about these classifications can be found in the links provided below.

 <p align="center">
   <img align="center" width="368" height="256" src="https://blog.minicircuits.com/wp-content/uploads/2021/03/Amplifier_Classes-1.jpg">